Spider Mites on Tradescantia: Silvery Damage on Colorful Leaves

 Warm, dry indoor conditions — the same low-humidity, high-heat environment that fades variegation

-Spider mites on Tradescantia arise from the same environmental conditions that reduce color intensity: low humidity and warm temperatures.
-This means a Tradescantia showing color fade and a Tradescantia with mites often share the same causative environment.
+Spider mites on Tradescantia arise from the same environmental conditions that also reduce color intensity in this genus: low humidity and warm temperatures.
+This means a Tradescantia showing color fade and a Tradescantia with mites often share the same causative environment, and the two problems are worth investigating together rather than separately.
 The thin leaves of Tradescantia species are easily penetrated by mite stylets, and the dense trailing vine mass creates numerous sheltered microhabitats where mite colonies can grow protected from air movement and casual inspection.

 Spread from a nearby infested plant

-Spider mites travel by crawling or by drifting on fine silk threads between plants that are close together, so a Tradescantia positioned near another already-infested houseplant is at meaningfully higher risk than one kept with some physical distance from its neighbors — this is especially relevant in hanging displays where several pots' foliage may brush against each other.
+Spider mites travel by crawling or by drifting on fine silk threads between plants that are close together, so a Tradescantia positioned near another already-infested houseplant is at meaningfully higher risk than one kept with some physical distance from its neighbors.
+This is especially relevant in hanging displays where several pots' trailing foliage may brush against each other regularly.

 Dusty, rarely-cleaned foliage reducing natural resistance